VexxOverkill/hyprdotfiles/README.md

-My Hyprland dotfiles.
+<b>My Hyprland dotfiles.</b>
 For Arch... btw.
+A constant work in progress

-very basic, most code or configs have been stolen from other people or chatgpt.
+Very basic, most code or configs have been stolen from other people or chatgpt.
 I are not a programmer at all, I only made this public as a warning of what not to do, lol. the .zshrc was largely just a kali clone.